-This recruitment is focused on the appointment of a number of permanent Regulation Analysts who will be responsible for providing analysis and advice on energy (electricity and gas) and water issues.
-In addition, you will play an active role in supporting the organisation as it supports government initiatives as part of the netzero, climate change transition.
+This recruitment is focused on the appointment of two modelling analysts who will work in the Market Monitoring Unit providing analysis and advice relating to the regulation of the Single Electricity Market.
 You will have the opportunity to work across a variety of functions within a team-based environment, and actively contribute to the delivery of Utility Regulator aims and objectives.